Get compensation for an eye injury at work that left you with temporary or permanent vision loss. Find out your options in addition to workers’ comp.

 If the approved list of physicians doesn’t include an ophthalmologist, ask the workers’ comp representative if you can choose one independently.

 Recovery periods for eye injuries at work vary according to the type and severity of the damage.
 You may be able to return to work after a couple of days, weeks, or even longer.

-When your treatment is finished, your eye doctor will determine whether your eye injury is fully healed, or whether your injury and vision loss resulted in a permanent partial disability or permanent total disability.
+When your treatment is finished, your eye doctor will determine whether your eye injury is fully healed, or you are left with a visual impairment.
+Vision loss falls in the workers’ comp category of permanent partial disability or permanent total disability.